 Ludwig Heinrich Riedesel was born July 23, 1834 in Wunderthausen.
 He was the second of eleven children–and the oldest boy–of Gabriel and Anna Elisabeth (Müsse) Riedesel of the house known as Bergmanns or Gabels.
-As many as six of the children eventually went to America (of the eight who grew to adulthood).
+Six of the children eventually went to America (of the eight who grew to adulthood).
 It says something that he chose to emigrate even though he would have been the heir to the property (his one older sibling having already gone to America).

 Around 1856, Henry (as he was known) married another of the Schneider daughters, Elisabeth Florentine.
 She was born January 20, 1841 in Wunderthausen and was known as Flora.
 The couple was to have 13 children, all but one of whom grew to adulthood.
 I believe that Henry farmed in section 18 of the Spring Rock Township.